electron/electron/docs/api/browser-window.md

-# browser-window
+# BrowserWindow

-The `BrowserWindow` class gives you ability to create a browser window, an example is:
+The `BrowserWindow` class gives you the ability to create a browser window, for example:

 ```javascript
 var BrowserWindow = require('browser-window');